pepper fries

 Is this dish spicy?
 It depends on how much hot pepper you use.
 You can keep it mild with pimentos or load it up with scotch bonnet.

 What’s the best oil for frying?
-Vegetable or canola oil work best for frying potatoes.
+Vegetable or canola oil works best for frying potatoes.
 Use just a little oil in the wok after the fries are cooked.

 Can I use sweet potatoes instead?
 Absolutely.
 Sweet potato fries add a nice twist and go well with spicy seasoning.